SC1015FDAD3/SC1015-FDAD-TEAM-3/README.md

 - **Exploratory Data Analysis (EDA)**: This step provides a preliminary examination of the dataset, identifying significant correlations and patterns.
 The analysis revealed a notable correlation between "artist_pop" and "track_pop," suggesting that artist popularity has a global impact on track success.

+### Machine Learning

+We split our machine learning analysis into two parts:

-- **Feature Analysis with H2O AutoML**: Automated machine learning helped identify the most significant predictors of track popularity.
-This step confirmed that "artist_pop" is the most significant factor affecting "track_pop" globally.
+- **Part 1: Feature Analysis with Linear Regression, Random Forest Regression, Lasso Regression, H2O AutoML**: Helped identify the most significant predictors of track popularity.
+Confirmed that "artist_pop" is the most significant factor affecting "track_pop" globally.

-- **Clustering Analysis**: K-Means clustering grouped songs based on musical qualities.
+- **Part 2: Clustering Analysis**: K-Means clustering grouped songs based on musical qualities.
 The Elbow method helped determine the optimal number of clusters, suggesting a 3- or 4-cluster setup as optimal for further analysis.
+This addressed a more TikTok-specific focus.
+Since 'track_pop' reflects global popularity but doesn't necessarily indicate TikTok virality, we turned to clustering to find patterns in the musical qualities of songs that went viral on TikTok.
+This helped us uncover the attributes that make a song a TikTok sensation.

+Our dual-analysis strategy provides a thorough understanding of what makes a song go viral on TikTok.
+It's a valuable resource for stakeholders, especially those with limited budgets, as it demonstrates how music can achieve popularity based on its intrinsic qualities.
+This approach is perfect for designing effective campaigns and managing resources, particularly when working within budget constraints or without the involvement of major artists

 - **T-Test Validation**: T-tests were used to assess the statistical significance of differences between clusters.
 This validation step confirms the distinctiveness of certain clusters and identifies key differentiators.